simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Khalatse, the old Dard center, is known for its antiquities, and Dr. A. H. Francke has recorded most of them (16) in several of his articles and books.
 It was formerly a Dard colony, and there still exists here a ruined Dard castle.
 The Ladak king Lha-chen Nag-lug (1150-75 A.D.) built the important castle of Brag-nag, whose ruins still tower over the village.
 Dr. Francke has discovered a number of old Kharoshthi, Brahmi and Gupta inscriptions, which present many difficulties to the decipherer.

 The modern village of Khalatse is pleasantly situated among apricot groves.
-After a brief halt at the village, we continued our march toward Nuria (sNyur-la).
+After a brief halt at the village, we continued our march toward Nurla (sNyur-la).
 The trail leads over a stony level ground.
 The heat in midday was intense.
 We reached sNyur-la in the afternoon and took up quarters for the night in the small resthouse of the place.

 The march from sNyur-la to Saspola leads across a barren country almost entirely devoid of vegetation.
 Saspola itself is a large village with numerous tree groves.
 Across the Indus, some two miles distant, lies the interesting monastery of Alchi, one of the oldest convents of Ladak.
 This monastery dates back to the time of Rin-chen bzang-po (eleventh century) and has preserved much of its old Indian wood-carvings which recall the finely executed carvings of medieval Kashmir.
 In the village of Saspola itself there exist two ruined *stupas* attributed to Rin-chen bzang-po.
 On the ruined foundation of the largest one has been erected a small monastery, named Cham-pa gom-pa (Byams-pa dgon-pa).
 It contains a large image of gilded clay of the Bodhisattva Maitreya and several other large images of standing bodhisattvas.
 According to local tradition, the standing statue of Maitreya was erected by Rin-chen bzang-po himself.
 Most probably the present statue dates from a comparatively recent time and possibly replaced an older one, which might have dated from the time of the great translator.

 16\.
-"Historische Dokumente von Khalatse," ZDMG, LXI, 583; "The Dards at Khalatse," *MASB*, Vol. I, No. 19; *Antiquities of Indian Tibet*, pp. 97 ff.; *A History of Western Tibet*, pp. 65 ff.
+"Historische Dokumente von Khalatse," *ZDMG*, LXI, 583; "The Dards at Khalatse," *MASB*, Vol. I, No. 19; *Antiquities of Indian Tibet*, pp. 97 ff.; *A History of Western Tibet*, pp. 65 ff.

 **18 TRAILS TO INMOST ASIA**